vaibhavmathane0578/Library-Management-System/README.md

 # Project Title: College Library Management
-In this project, I am going to create a Web application to manage Library Information
+In this project, I am going to create a Web application to manage Library Information using Java, JDBC
 Approach: Implement the below feature in your application.
 1. Student Registration.
 2. Book Management: Add a new book, delete a book, update a book's details,